WTO membership rises to 147 back to top

 World Trade Organization.

-Another 24 countries are in the process of negotiation to become
+Another 24 countries are in the process of negotiation to become members of the WTO.

 Dr. Supachai: “We must redouble our efforts” back to top

 Director-General Supachai Panitchpakdi, in his